MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/CleanupContainerHostNetworking/README.md

 PS C:\> .\WindowsContainerNetworking-LoggingAndCleanupAide.ps1 -Cleanup
 ```
 *When run with this option, the script will:*
-- Stop/Remove all containers on the host, regardless of their state
+- Stop/remove all containers on the host, regardless of their state (i.e. runs `docker rm -f <CONTAINER ID>` for all containers)
-- Remove all container networks on the host
+- Remove all container networks on the host (i.e. runs `docker network rm -f <NETWORK ID>` for all user-defined networks)

 In addition to the basic `-Cleanup` option, there is also the `-ForceDeleteAllSwitches` option. *Use these options together to force an extended host cleanup*, in which Switch/NIC registry keys are removed from your host, network adapters are unbound and the host default NAT network is removed, and the HNS.data file is deleted to remove all current HNS configurations.
 ```